What is a B-1 Visa?

 The Most Common B-1 Fees and Their Associated Costs:

 - Form DS-160, Online Nonimmigrant Visa Application: This is the primary form for B-1 visa applicants, which is used to apply for a nonimmigrant visa for temporary travel to the United States.
-The fee for Form DS-160 is $160.
+The DS-160 itself has no separate fee; the applicant pays the nonimmigrant visa application (MRV) fee of $185 for a B visa.

 - Form I-539, Application To Extend/Change Nonimmigrant Status: This form is used when a B-1 visa holder seeks an extension or changes in their status while they are in the United States.
-The cost for Form I-539 is $370.
+The cost for Form I-539 is $470 ($420 filed online).

 - Form I-134, Affidavit of Support: This form is typically needed if the applicant must demonstrate they have sufficient financial resources to support themselves during their stay in the United States.
 The fee for Form I-134 is $0.

 - Form I-192, Application for Advance Permission to Enter as Nonimmigrant: This form is required for individuals who are not eligible to be admitted into the United States due to certain grounds of inadmissibility.
-The cost for Form I-192 is $585.
+The Form I-192 fee depends on where it is filed — see the current USCIS fee schedule.

 In addition to the costs listed above, the applicant might also incur other expenses such as those related to travel to the U.S. embassy or consulate, translation of documents, and costs for obtaining necessary supporting documents like copies of passports, or other required identification documents.
 The total cost of a B-1 visa application can vary depending on the individual’s circumstances, but the applicant should expect to pay at least a couple of hundred dollars in application fees and other related costs.